Uber China welcomes new regulations on ride-sharing

-BEIJING (Reuters) - The Chinese arm of Uber Technologies Inc [UBER.UL] said on Thursday it welcomes newly published government guidelines on ride-sharing services and sees the rules as an endorsement of the industry.
+BEIJING, July 28 (Reuters) - The Chinese arm of Uber Technologies Inc said on Thursday it welcomes newly published government guidelines on ride-sharing services and sees the rules as an endorsement of the industry.

 "We welcome the new regulations, which send a clear message of support for ride-sharing and the benefits that it offers riders, drivers and cities," Zhen Liu, senior vice president of Corporate Strategy for Uber China, said in a statement.